steelbrain/steelbrain/README.md

 📈 My packages have received over **100 million downloads** on NPM!

 📫 Wanna connect?
 Have cool ideas?
-Write to me at hello at my aneesiqbal dot ai or [@realsteelbrain](https://x.com/realsteelbrain) on X.
+Write to me at hello at aneesiqbal dot ai or [@realsteelbrain](https://x.com/realsteelbrain) on X.